The essence of the strategy in story form

 Edward-Elmhurst Health rolled out a new strategy to 8,500 employees with this video anchoring the campaign.
-The video helped Edward-Elmhurst gain mass adoption of the initiative among staff spread across 70+ locations.

 Since the best ideas come from real life, we asked our client if they had any stories of employees doing the patient experience right.
 Turns out, they did!

 A Korean War veteran was scheduled to receive a medal but got sick on the day he was going to get it.
 Because of his hospital stay, he missed his ceremony.
 But the EEH team treating him got wind of this and arranged for the medal ceremony to take place at the hospital.
-I don’t know about you, but that’s an amazing patient experience.

 Using this story for inspiration, we started writing.

-Using limitations as advantages
+Production and using limitations as advantages

 We usually like to rent locations and cast professional actors but our client’s budget wouldn’t allow for that.
-So we casted a professional lead actor (the main character) and had real hospital staff play everyone else.
+So we cast a professional lead actor (the main character) and had real hospital staff play everyone else.
 Looking back, our limited budget was a blessing in disguise.
 The hospital staff in the video were actually involved in the real-life story.
 This was a great way to recognize them.
 Side note: this is always the case with internal videos.
 Make your people the star and they will do more to promote your video than you could ever do!